cpu0x00/circuit-ducky/README.md

 - replace the other hardcoded variables with the (flash_script , circuitpyuf2 , hid_lib) to thier locations on your system

-- now everytime you want to change a payload just run the script with the required arguments ex.: [python3 pico_to_ducky.py payload.dd duckyinpython.py] and the script will do the work for you
+- now everytime you want to change a payload run the script with the required arguments before plugging in the pico and plug in the pico pressing the bootloader button

+- ex.: [python3 pico_to_ducky.py payload.dd duckyinpython.py]
+and the script will do the work for you